antoniobrandaodesign/ab_boilerplate/README.md

 - Upload production build to FTP.
 Entering hostname in gulp task is necessary.
 Username and Password will be prompted in the console

 ### gulp build_dev
-- Creates a DEVELOPMENT "build" using the following tasks: stylus_all, jade_all, js, images
+- Creates a DEVELOPMENT build
-    - JS and CSS files are compiled WITH source maps
-    - JS and CSS files are compiled WITH source maps
-    - JS and CSS files are readable, NOT compressed
-    - Compiled HTML is NOT compressed

 ### gulp build_prod
-- Creates a PRODUCTION "build" using the following tasks: stylus_prod, jade_prod, js, images
+- Creates a PRODUCTION build
-    - JS and CSS files are compiled WITHOUT source maps
-    - JS files are compressed and obfuscated
-    - CSS files are compressed
-    - Compiled HTML is compressed